haoqichen20/phuego/README.md

 ## Input and results.
 ### Supporting dataset.
-The supporting datasets contain the base network, randomized network, semantic similarity, geneset database etc. For details, refer to the associated [publication](#citation).
+The supporting datasets contain the base network, randomized networks, semantic similarity, geneset database etc. For details, refer to the associated [publication](#citation).

 ### Input
 phuEGO accept in input a .txt file where first column are uniprot Ids and second columns are LFC or values associated to the importance of the protein in the first column, such as the following.
 The user can also provide a [.csv](#5-running-phuego-with-removed-network-nodes) file for removed nodes.